 The Gold Card earns you an unlimited 4X Membership Rewards® points when you dine at restaurants worldwide and offers up to $120 in annual dining credits when you enroll.
 The dining credits perk awards you up to $10 a month in statement credits when you use the card to make purchases at participating merchants, like participating Shake Shacks, Grubhub, The Cheesecake Factory and more.

-Aside from dining perks, the card offers a handful of travel-related benefits: Up to a $100 airline fee credit each calendar year with one qualifying airline, no foreign transaction fees and various travel protections on luggage, car rentals and more.
+Aside from dining perks, the card offers a handful of travel-related benefits: Up to a $100 airline fee credit each calendar year with one qualifying airline (New and existing Gold Card members will only be able to continue to utilize the credit through December 31, 2021), no foreign transaction fees and various travel protections on luggage, car rentals and more.

 Best for fast food purchases: U.S. Bank Cash+™ Visa Signature® Card